John Hughes's unrealized projects

-The following is a list of unproduced John Hughes projects in roughly chronological order.
-During his long career, American film director John Hughes has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these productions fell in development hell or were cancelled.
+Over the course of his career, American film director and writer John Hughes had worked on a number of projects which never progressed beyond the pre-production stage.
+Some of these productions fell into development hell or were canceled, while others he decidedly dropped himself.

 1970s

-National Lampoon's Jaws 3: People 0
+National Lampoon's Jaws: 3, People: 0

 In 1979, Matty Simmons hired Hughes and Tod Carroll to write the script of the third Jaws film as a National Lampoon parody from Universal Pictures.
-According to Simmons, the film was to star Bo Derek and Richard Dreyfuss and be directed by Joe Dante.
+According to Simmons, the film was to star Bo Derek and Richard Dreyfuss, and be directed by Joe Dante.
 Rodger Bumpass was also to appear in the film.
 However, Steven Spielberg, who directed the first film, managed to convince Universal not to make the film by threatening to never work with the studio again.
 Nevertheless, Simmons credits the unmade film as to how Hughes began his career in the film industry.

 1980s

-Motorheads Vs. Sportos, aka Just Like Romeo And Juliet, aka Suburban Westside Story
+Motorheads vs. Sportos, a.k.a.
+Just Like Romeo and Juliet, a.k.a.
+Suburban Westside Story

-A comedy/romance scripted by Hughes for Paramount Pictures in 1982.
-A reworking of Romeo and Juliet set in a Chicago high school about a romance that happens in the division between two feuding groups, the Motorheads and the Sportos.
-The idea later emerged in a speech by Edie McClurg in Ferris Bueller's Day Off.
+In 1982, Hughes scripted a comedy/romance reworking of Romeo and Juliet for Paramount Pictures set in a Chicago high school about a romance that happens in the division between two feuding groups, the Motorheads and the Sportos.
+The idea later emerged in a speech by Edie McClurg in Ferris Bueller's Day Off (1986).